Russell Wilson on Trump: Don't know if he'll last four years

 "We go to LAX airport and there's people all over the place fighting for their lives and protesting.
 All the protests that have gone on through the African American community, through the Muslim community too.
 If we're gonna be a nation that says we're equal, we have to be equal.

-"Obviously you have to be smart, but you also have to treat people fairly.
+"Obviously being smart and all that kind of stuff, but you also have to treat people fairly.
 You have to be able to love everyone.
 I know from even my own faith, my Christian faith, you still have to love everybody.
 No matter what our issues are, we still have to find ways to love people and care for people."

 But Wilson says he hopes Trump makes it through the four years of his term because "if he doesn't last four years, that means something went wrong":